Sergey Sharikov: Olympics

 He competed in three Olympiads for Russia, winning 4 medals (through 2011, that was the most medals won by any fencer for Russia).

 At the 1996 Atlanta Games, ranked as world # 4, he competed in both the individual and team events.
 In the team sabre competition, Sharikov and the Russians defeated Hungary in the final (45–25) to win the gold medal.
 In the individual competition, Sharikov easily advanced to the final before losing 15–12 to teammate Stanislav Pozdnyakov; he was awarded the silver medal.

 Sharikov returned to the Olympics at the 2000 Sydney Games and helped lead the Russian team to its second consecutive gold medal in the team sabre event; they easily defeated France in the final, 45–32.
 In the individual sabre, Sharikov entered the Olympics as the # 3 seed (he was also ranked # 3 in the world), but was eliminated in the third round of the competition, 15–14.

 Sharikov was seeded fourth in the individual sabre event in the 2004 Athens Games.
 The Russian lost a close match, 13–15 in the quarterfinal, to Italian Aldo Montano, who went on to win the gold.
 In the team event, Russia lost its semifinal encounter with Italy 42–45, but Russia won the bronze medal match.

 Maccabiah Games

 Sharikov competed for the Russian team at the 2001 Maccabiah Games in Israel.
-He won the gold medal in the individual sabre over fellow Olympian, Vadim Gutzeit of the Ukraine.
+He won the gold medal in the individual sabre over fellow Olympian, Vadim Gutzeit of Ukraine.

 He also competed in the 2005 Maccabiah Games in Israel, this time winning the silver medal as Vadim Gutzeit beat him 15–13 for the gold medal.